Bandwidth/bandwidth.github.io/numbers/guides/managingOrders.md

 ## Order Change Notifications {#change}

-The Bandwidth Phone Number Dashboard has the capability to monitor portins and other work-order types for meaningful events and status changes, and notify one or more email addresses of those events.
+The Bandwidth Phone Number API has the capability to monitor portins and other work-order types for meaningful events and status changes, and notify one or more email addresses of those events.
 The events that cause notification emails are state changes for all viable states for the applicable order-types, as well as for all events that add a Note to the order in question.

 | Order Type          | State Change                                                                                                                                                                                                                                                                                                                                            |
 |:--------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|